The museum displays here its own

 - Dimensions: 29 x 18 mm

-Pictures courtesy of Ebay
+by courtesy of

 Click on the pictures for enlarged views.